$0 Yukon — After-Divorce Life-Admin Checklist

 Priority 1: Identity and Status (Days 1–30)

 Get your Certificate of Divorce.
-You can't do anything until 31 days after the Divorce Order — that's the mandatory appeal window.
+You can't request the certificate until 31 days after the Divorce Order — that's the mandatory appeal window.
 On day 32, visit the Supreme Court Registry at 2134 Second Avenue in Whitehorse and request the Certificate of Divorce using Form F56.
-Cost is $25–$50.
-Get at least two certified copies.
+The certificate request fee is $25–$50; certified true copies cost $15–$25 each.
+Order 3–5 certified copies.

 Update your SIN.
-This must happen before any other ID change.
+This follows the Vital Statistics update.
 Service Canada checks the SIN database when other agencies try to verify your name, so an outdated SIN blocks everything downstream.
-Apply online (5 business days) or by mail (20 business days).
+Apply online (about 5 business days), in person (immediate), or by mail (about 20 business days).
 Free.

 Update your driver's licence.
-Yukon Motor Vehicles Office.
-Bring your Certificate of Divorce, current licence, and birth certificate. $15 replacement fee.
-Temporary 90-day licence issued immediately.
+Visit the Yukon Motor Vehicles Office with your Certificate of Divorce, current licence, and birth certificate.
+A replacement costs $15, or a full reissue costs $50.
+A temporary 90-day licence is issued immediately; the permanent card is mailed in about four weeks.

 Priority 2: Tax and Financial Accounts (Days 31–60)